tektoncd-pb/tekton-kueue/README.md

 **Install CertManager:**

-CertManager is requried for providing certificates for the admission webhook.
+CertManager is required for providing certificates for the admission webhook.

 ```sh
 make cert-manager